CGA1123/F29SO/CONTRIBUTING.md

 ### This document sets out the guidelines for contributing changes/new features to the project.

-Before contributing, make sure you have installed all the necessary dependencies, which are outlined in [GETTING_STARTED.md] (GETTING_STARTED.md).
+**Before contributing, make sure you have installed all the necessary dependencies, which are outlined in [GETTING_STARTED.md] (GETTING_STARTED.md).**

-Make sure the tests pass on your local copy by running `rake test`.
+Make sure the tests pass on your local copy by running `bundle exec rake`.
 Before working on any new features, make the current ones pass the test suite.

 When changing the codebase, **never** do so on branch `master`, and commits straight to `develop` should be avoided.

-Before starting any work, make sure your local repository is up to date with the GitHub repository using `git pull`.
+Before starting **any work**, make sure your local repository is up to date with the GitHub repository using `git pull`.

 To start work on fixing and issue or implementing a new feature, create a new branch off of `develop`.